 - Graduation Fee – A graduation fee is assessed in a student's final semester of study in a degree or certificate program.
 The fee for undergraduates is $125 and the fee for graduate students is $150.
 The fee covers the cost of the degree audit, diploma, cap, gown, and other graduation related costs.

 - Laboratory Fee – Laboratory fees are associated with certain courses.
 The minimum charges are $50 for courses with wet laboratories and $15 for courses with computer laboratories.

-- Library Fee – This fee is used to maintain the College Library and the services it provides.
+- Library Fee – This fee is used to maintain the University Library and the services it provides.

 - St. Francis Fee – This fee is added to a fund available to students who experience financial hardship.

 - Student Government Association (SGA) Fee – This fee is used to support activities sponsored by the Student Government Association.

 - Technology Fee – This is used to defray the cost of the University’s student information system, web services, internet access, and email services, as well as blended, mobile, active and online learning.

 - Testing Fee - Testing fees are used to defray costs associated with specific testing for certain courses.

 - Course Materials/Textbook Fee - These fees are used to purchase textbooks and required course materials associated with certain courses.